DJ loops for better DJ sets

 There are some amazing ways to get creative with your DJ software and hardware these days, none more so than remix decks that allow you to play one-shot and looped samples.

-So with that in mind we’ve not only created a tutorial on how best to use them but also created two amazing percussion packs for you to use.
+So with that in mind we’ve not only created a tutorial on how best to use them, we also created two percussion packs for you to use today.

 First things first, why would you want to use percussion loops on your sets?
 Well its easy to explain that.

 Your ultimate goal as a DJ is to be creative with the music you’re playing.
 There’s many ways you can do this through advanced mixing techniques, key matching your tunes, creating the best possible set list to take your crowd on a journey, and also by adding your own style to the tracks you play.

 All modern pro quality DJ software and hardware can handle multiple samples, either in a one-shot format or looped and synced with the track you’re playing.

 Originally this was designed to let you build your own percussion including kick drums, high hats and even synth and vocal samples.

 But there’s a much more powerful method that we love, and thats DJ friendly percussion loops!

 Lets face it plenty of other DJs are playing the same tracks that you are, so if you want to stand out from the crowd you’ll need to get creative with your music.

 The easiest way to do this is by using percussion loops.
 They can be played over the top of your tracks and perfectly sync-ed to create your own musical interpretation of any track.